Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Make sure you’re:

-- If tags are not available, include them at the very bottom of your episode description.
+• If tags aren’t available, include them at the very bottom of your episode description

-While metadata might not feel exciting, it’s one of the most overlooked yet powerful podcast SEO tips to help your episodes show up in podcast app and Google search results.
+Metadata might not feel exciting, but it’s one of the most overlooked yet powerful podcast SEO tips to help your episodes show up in podcast apps and Google search results.

 Attraction = Making Your Podcast Discoverable Over and Over Again

-Attraction isn’t about chasing trends or going viral.
-It’s about making it easy for the right people to find your show, every time you publish.
+Attraction means making it easy for the right people to find your show.
+No trend-chasing required.

 You don’t need to become an SEO expert.
 You just need a clear, repeatable plan that makes your podcast easier to find and follow.